 Geofencing has many exciting factors and benefits.
 The main ones being better targeting, cost-effectiveness, and increased engagement.

-Cost-effectiveness: Before geofencing, some marketers were blind about how well their ads resonated with potential prospects, wasting their marketing spends.
+- Cost-effectiveness: Before geofencing, some marketers were blind to how well their ads resonated with potential prospects, wasting their marketing spending.
 Now, using geofencing, these marketers can effectively target the right audience to take action.